#430: Delightful Machine Learning Apps with Gradio Transcript

 33:55 Okay.

-33:55 The use cases, let's say like you are a data scientist that is charged with building this kind of model.
+33:55 The use case is like, let's say like you are a data scientist that was charged with building

-34:01 The first question after someone seeing the prediction is someone might have was like, why, like, why is it predicting this?
+34:01 The first question after someone seeing the prediction is someone might have is like, why?

 34:06 Right.

-34:07 And then you ideally want to be able to explain exactly what element of the predictors contributed to the prediction the most.
+34:07 And then you ideally want to be able to explain exactly what element of the predictors contributed

-34:16 Shab is I think the most well known to my understanding.
+34:16 Shab is, I think, the most well-known to my understanding.

 34:19 And then, yeah.

-34:20 And then you can just with Gradio really easily just call that algorithm and then just display it in a plot.
+34:20 And then you can just with Gradio really easily just call that algorithm and then just display

 34:25 Right.